Code-Institute-Submissions/Frenchisfun/README.md

 - I went with a mostly off-white color to contrast the colors of the buttons in their various states.
 - A light-ish purple color was used for the border.
-- coolors.co was used to help create a balanced color scheme.
+- I used [coolors.co](https://coolors.co/) to help create a balanced color scheme.
-- Images with a wide range of colors and a French theme were used.
+- Images/illustrations with a wide range of colors and a French theme were used.
 - Validation text is in bold red which contrasts against the white background.
 - The buttons are blue which contrasts nicely with the off-white background.
 - The selected buttons are a grey color.
 - Successfully matched buttons turn green before fading out as a visual cue to the player that a match has been made.

 ## Wireframing ##
 ---
 Balsamiq was used for wireframing.
 This produced some basic wireframes, which were used to get an overall feeling for what would go where and how things would look on different screen sizes.

-In the early stage of the project, the buttons were displayed on either side of the <textarea>'s'.
+In the early stage of the project, the buttons were displayed on either side of the textarea's.
 Placing in on top and underneath worked better in regards to mobile design.

 ## Features ##